 Fishing Information: Most round stingrays are taken incidentally by anglers fishing for other species.
 However, should one wish to go after them specifically, marine worms or pieces of clam are good bait.
 Sandy or muddy bottoms along a beach or in a bay should provide good fishing.
 Round stingrays are potentially dangerous because of the wounds they can inflict.
 If an angler is stung, the wound should be cleaned thoroughly and bathed in water.
 One should see a doctor if pain persists or infection occurs.

 Other Common Names: ray, stingray, stinger, stingaree.

-Largest Recorded: 22 inches; no weight recorded; however, a male 20 inches long weighed 1.5 pounds.
+Largest Recorded: 22 inches disc width; no weight recorded; however, a male 20 inches disc width weighed 1.5 pounds.